November 13, 2020

 - Moderator questions to improve your feedback if needed.

 On the customer side, you always have access to the original verbatims and translations.

-How to further improve international research through the Ferpection user tests platform in the future
+How to further improve international UX research through the Ferpection user tests platform in the future

 Lastly, here are a few paths open to us for new developments with the arrival of simplified Chinese on the platform: